CalebFenton/simplify/README.md

 ## Generic Android Deobfuscator

-Simplify emulates an app to understand what it does.
-Then, it applies various optimizations to create code that behaves identically but is easier for a human to understand.
-It's a _generic_ deobfuscator because it doesn't matter how the obfuscation works.
+Simplify virtually executes an app to understand its behavior and then tries to optimize the code so that it behaves identically but is easier for a human to understand.
+Each optimization type is simple and generic, so it doesn't matter what the specific type of obfuscation is used.

 ### Before and After

+The code on the left is a decompilation of an obfuscated app, and the code on the right has been deobfuscated.
 <section>
 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/1356658/5331911/1e790c86-7df4-11e4-91e7-aba1d2c63b98.png" alt="Lots of method calls, no clear meaning" height="380px" align="center" />